Public interest disclosures are when people report improper conduct and corruption in the Victorian public sector.

 If we find the disclosure isn’t valid, we’ll still protect the confidentiality of:

-Process to make a public interest disclosure
+Step 1: confirm who you want to make the public interest disclosure about

 If you want to make a disclosure about the Victorian Public Sector Commission or our staff, use this process.
 If you work for us, you can also use this process.